pyalihtml/Basic-AI/README.md

 EN :
 Thanks to this simple artificial intelligence, you can open some applications and websites and encounter things that will surprise you.
 Note: This
-Artificial intelligence only work with Windows.,
+Artificial intelligence only work with Windows.

 <img src="https://github.com/pyalihtml/pyalihtml/blob/main/satoru-gojo-satoru.gif?raw=true"  width="350px">